Mintos Review 2025: P2P Market Leader Worth Investing Again?

 Mintos-Review-Profitability

-KPIs such as the equity ratio (64%), the liquidity ratio (1.78) or the debt-to-equity ratio (0.58) are all in a good range.
-Only the historically high number for intangible assets should be viewed critically.
+KPIs such as the equity ratio (63%), the liquidity ratio (1.80) and the debt-to-equity ratio (0.58) are all within a good range.
+Only the historically high number of intangible assets could be looked at.

 Sign Up and Bonus